Isle of Tiree

 The island of Tiree is the most westerly of the Inner Hebrides of Scotland.
 It is a relatively low-lying island with an area of 7,834 hectares and a population of around 650.

 There are many theories as to where the name Tiree is derived.
 Professor William J Watson, who published The Celtic Place Names of Scotland in 1926, argues that the second element of Tir-iodh is likely to be Heeth, a name from the Iron Age or earlier which is not Gaelic, possibly not even Celtic.
-More common theories have suggested that the name derives from ‘Tir-iodh’ which means ‘land of corn’, or possibly ‘Tir-I’ the land or granary of Iona.
+More common theories have suggested that the name derives from Tir an Eona, ‘Tir-iodh’ which means ‘land of corn’, or possibly ‘Tir-I’ the land or granary of Iona.

 Whisky was worth much more than barley as grain alone- one boll of barley was worth 30 shillings as grain but 6 guineas if distilled into whisky.
 The island's harvests, however, were not always reliable, with those in 1790 and 1791 being particularly poor.
 Less barley being available for distilling, the Tiree chamberlain reported in 1790: "The legal distilleries in Tiree used 326 bolls of Tiree barley, 40 bolls from Appin and 160 bolls of malt from the Clyde.
 Twelve tons and 160 carts of coal were imported."